Stop Grinding LeetCode: What to Do Instead

 If you've hit the plateau and more problems aren't moving the needle, the free tier lets you test whether structured pattern training restarts progress.
 Two complete courses, zero cost, no trial period.
 If your solve rate on unfamiliar problems improves within two weeks, you'll know the method works.

-The difference isn't talent.
-It's practice structure.
+What changed was practice structure, not talent.
 And the second path is available to anyone willing to stop grinding and start training differently.

 Not at all.
 The first 100 to 200 problems build genuine foundational skill.
 You learn core data structures, develop coding fluency, and encounter the major problem categories.
 The issue starts when you continue past the plateau without changing your practice structure.
 At that point, additional problems reinforce existing skills without building new ones.
 Grinding is a strong starting phase, not a complete preparation strategy.